osteele/hackingthelibrary.org/src/pages/posts/7-code-coverage.md

 ## Branch Coverage

-Did you read about [basic coverage critera](https://en.wikipedia.org/wiki/Code_coverage#Basic_coverage_criteria), at the top of this post?
+Do you remember the [basic coverage critera](https://en.wikipedia.org/wiki/Code_coverage#Basic_coverage_criteria) from the top of this post?
 What we've got now is statement coverage.
 The Coverage tool can be configured to record branch coverage as well.
 Add this to `setup.cfg`:

 ```ini
 [coverage:run]